chinapedia/wikipedia.abstract.en/Page/New_Caledonia.md

 Politics

-Flag_of_New_Caledonia_Congress.gif

 New Caledonia is a territory _sui generis_ to which France has gradually transferred certain powers.[48]
 As such its citizens have French nationality and vote for the president of France.
 They have the right to vote in elections to the European Parliament.
 It is governed by a 54-member Territorial Congress, a legislative body composed of members of three provincial assemblies.[49]
 The French State is represented in the territory by a High Commissioner.[50]
 At a national level, New Caledonia is represented in the French Parliament by two deputies and two senators.[51]
 At the 2012 French presidential election, the voter turnout in New Caledonia was 61.19%.[52]

 For 25 years, the party system in New Caledonia was dominated by the anti-independence The Rally–UMP.[53]
 This dominance ended with the emergence of a new party, Avenir Ensemble, also opposed to independence, but considered more open to dialogue with the Kanak movement,[54] which is part of the Kanak and Socialist National Liberation Front, a coalition of several pro-independence groups.[55]

 Customary authority

 Kanak society has several layers of customary authority, from the 4,000–5,000 family-based clans to the eight customary areas (_aires coutumières_) that make up the territory.[56]
 Clans are led by clan chiefs and constitute 341 tribes, each headed by a tribal chief.
-The tribes are further grouped into 57 customary chiefdoms (_chefferies_), each headed by a head chief, and forming the administrative subdivisions of the customary areas.[57]
-US_Navy_090925-N-8721D-037_Capt._Thom_Burke,_commanding_officer_of_the_amphibious_command_ship_USS_Blue_Ridge_(LCC_19)_receives_a_wreath_to_lay_at_the_U.S._war_memorial_during_a_ceremony.jpg during a ceremony honoring U.S. service members who helped ensure the freedom of New Caledonia during World War II ]] The Customary Senate is the assembly of the various traditional councils of the Kanaks, and has jurisdiction over the law proposals concerning the Kanak identity.[58]
+The tribes are further grouped into 57 customary chiefdoms (_chefferies_), each headed by a head chief, and forming the administrative subdivisions of the customary areas.[57] during a ceremony honoring U.S. service members who helped ensure the freedom of New Caledonia during World War II ]] The Customary Senate is the assembly of the various traditional councils of the Kanaks, and has jurisdiction over the law proposals concerning the Kanak identity.[58]
 The Customary Senate is composed of 16 members appointed by each traditional council, with two representatives per each customary area.[59]
 In its advisory role, the Customary Senate must be consulted on law proposals "concerning the Kanak identity" as defined in the Nouméa Accord.[60]
 It also has a deliberative role on law proposals that would affect identity, the civil customary statute, and the land system.[61]
 A new president is appointed each year in August or September, and the presidency rotates between the eight customary areas.[62]

 Kanak people have recourse to customary authorities regarding civil matters such as marriage, adoption, inheritance, and some land issues.[63]
 The French administration typically respects decisions made in the customary system.[64]
 However, their jurisdiction is sharply limited in penal matters, as some matters relating to the customary justice system, including the use of corporal punishment, are seen as clashing with the human rights obligations of France.[65]